PLAR: Credit for Life Learning

-PLAR gives you the opportunity to have such learning assessed and recognized in the form of academic credit toward the program requirements of a TRU Open Learning credential.
-It can help you save time and money when completing your certificate, diploma or undergraduate degree.
+PLAR can help you save time and money when completing your certificate, diploma or undergraduate degree.

 Are you a candidate?

-- Have I gained a broad range of learning, skills and knowledge through work, professional development, volunteer, and/or other life experiences?
+- Have I gained a broad range of knowledge, skills and abilities through work, professional development, volunteer work, and/or other life experiences?